pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 Steps to configure

-1. Navigate to the Authentication settings page, and add the names of the Github organisation(s) that should be granted access (_hint_: given this project URL the name should be `pactflow`: github.com/pactflow/example-project)
+1. Navigate to the Authentication settings page, and add the names of the Github organisation(s) that should be granted access (_hint_: given this project URL the name should be `pactflow`: github.com/pactflow/example-project).
+Make sure you get the case right, as the name will need to match exactly.
+1. Press the Save button.
 1. After configuring Github, you will need to logout.
 1. Once logged out navigate back to your login screen.
-You should now have a Github option
+You should now have a Github option.
-1. Login with the new Github option
+1. Login with the new Github option.
 1. On first authentication attempt, it will require authorization with Github.
 Follow the in-app prompts to guide you.

 ![GitHub Authentication Settings](/ui/github-auth.png)

 ### Troubleshooting